An optimal test for strategic interaction in social and economic network formation between heterogeneous agents: Testing for strategic interaction

 since $\delta$ may range freely over $\Delta\subset\mathbb{R}^{K^{2}+2N}$ under the null.

 Under the null the likelihood is $P_{0}(\mathbf{d};\delta)\overset{def}{\equiv}P(\mathbf{d};(0,\delta')',\mathcal{N}_{0})$ with

-Under the null the unique ``equilibrium'' network is the one where all links with positive marginal utility are present and those with negative marginal utility are not; $\mathcal{N}_{0}(\mathbf{d},\mathbf{u};\theta)$ places a probability of $1$ on this network.
+Under the null the unique ``equilibrium'' network is the one where all links with positive marginal utility are present and those with negative marginal utility are not.
+These marginal utilities are invariant to the presence or absence of links elsewhere in the network; $\mathcal{N}_{0}(\mathbf{d},\mathbf{u};\theta)$ places a probability of $1$ on this network.
 Evaluating the integral \eqref{eq:likelihood} under the null yields

-where $R_i$ is the $N\times1$ vector with a $1$ in its $i^{th}$ element and zeros elsewhere.
-Variants of this likelihood are analyzed by \cite{Chatterjee_et_al_AAP11}, \cite{Charbonneau_EJ17}, \cite{Graham_EM17}, \cite{Jochmans_JBES18}, \cite{Dzemski_RESTAT18} and \cite{Yan_et_al_JASA18}.
+where $R_i$ is the $N\times1$ vector with a $1$ in its $i^{th}$ element and zeros elsewhere.\footnote{Variants of this likelihood are analyzed by \cite{Chatterjee_et_al_AAP11}, \cite{Charbonneau_EJ17}, \cite{Graham_EM17}, \cite{Jochmans_JBES18}, \cite{Dzemski_RESTAT18} and \cite{Yan_et_al_JASA18}.}